 What do I write?

 If mailing, don’t forget to write the names of children or significant others on the envelope so folks know exactly who’s invited.
-Parents will want to know if their children are welcome, and others want to know if their partners are invited.

 When do I mail Save the Dates?